This Guava, Vanilla and Ricotta Cheese Tart is a very light cheesecake, with delicate flavors, where the guava dances harmoniously with the vanilla. 😍

 And Dominicans don’t only visit Dominican blogs and websites, there is a wealth of recipes out there.
-Never has it been easier to access great recipes for free.
-Isn’t the internet beautiful?
+After the recipe, I’ll leave a list of my favorite food bloggers for you to check.

 Guava, Vanilla and Ricotta Cheese Tart is that slice of heaven.